 Flora Alexandra Ogilvy

-Production Editor, Freddie Villiers, is a London-based multi-disciplinary designer and tech entrepreneur with a strong background in print, digital and branding.
-As well as being the co-founder and design director of the creative agency Duck Duck Goose, he is currently based at the global advertising agency VCCP.
-However, from conception, the designer has also created and continues to oversee the branding, strategy and digital artwork for Arteviste.
+Production Editor, Freddie Villiers, is a multi-disciplinary graphic designer and tech entrepreneur with a strong background in print, digital and branding.
+He is also the co-founder and design director of the creative agency Duck Duck Goose as well as working for J. Walter Thompson in Sydney, Australia.
+From conception, the designer has worked alongside Flora to create and continues to oversee much of the creative and visual output for Arteviste. @fjvilliers

 Contributor, Eloise Showering is a London-based curator, writer and photographer.
 She has curated exhibitions, hosted art discussions, screenings as well as producing accompanying publications.
-She has just completed her MA in curating and collections and is in the initial stages of starting up her own company specialising in technology assisted books.
-Having worked and graduated with a 1st class honours in advertising, she also advises start-ups with their branding and marketing.
-For us, she focuses on art fairs and off-beat contemporary exhibitions.
+She has just completed her MA in curating and collections and is in the initial stages of starting up a company specialising in technology assisted books.
+Having graduated with a 1st class honours in advertising, she also advises start-ups with their branding and marketing. @eloiseshowering

 Creative partnerships, Red Rainey grew up in Edinburgh as the son of two ballet dancers.
 Though based from London, he will mostly be found leading a merry band of adventurers, artists, and innovators through curated experiences all across the world documented on his popular Instagram @findredrainey.
 Motivated by community, and delighted by the building of new bridges, Red makes an art of uniting the culturally curious with the adventurous spirit in friends and colleagues alike.

 Contributor, Wilhemina Madeley is Head of Media and Research at Michael Werner Gallery in London and an independent arts writer for an array of lifestyle publications.
-She graduated in 2011 with an Anthropology degree from UCL before going onto complete an MA in Contemporary Chinese Art at The Courtauld.
-Wilhemina is predominantly interested in the intersection between art and technology and has previously written and curated exhibitions on the topic, including 'Dimension(s) Variable': a month long pop-up exhibition in Hatton Garden
+She graduated with an Anthropology degree from UCL before going onto complete an MA in Contemporary Chinese Art at The Courtauld.
+Wilhemina is predominantly interested in the intersection between art and technology and has previously written and curated exhibitions on the topic. @wizzle_kicks

 Isabella Rose Howard